link2110/discord-guides/example/example.md

-# How to create a server
+# How to Create a Server
 This guide will walk you through server creation.
 Let's get right into it, shall we?

 ### Step 1: Open the server join/create dialog